eonist/eonist.github.io/_posts/_temp/_2017-07-13-Hierarchical-spatial-algorithm.md

 An algorithm that positions tree structured data items as an inverted tree written in swift <!--more--> For the [learn-anything.xyz](www.learn-anything.xyz)  project.

-Conceptually the algorithm makes sure the
+#### Concept:
+The algorithm makes sure the that parents and its descendants have enough space.
+Its a novel idea that has some challenges.
+The algorithm is based on functional programming theories like recursiveness, reduce, map, filter.
+Sometimes in combinations.
+The algorithm is Open-Source MIT and can be found here: [the github project](https://github.com/carg0/hierarchical-spatial-algo)

 **From this:**